 “The computational linguistics-based, AI-assisted analytics that we used is really a novel approach in dream research,” Pesonen said.
-“We hope to see more AI-assisted dream research in future.
+“We hope to see more AI-assisted dream research in the future.
 We hope that our study opened the development towards that direction.”

 The study also offered some insights into the sleep patterns and stress levels of people during the pandemic lockdown.
 For instance, more than half of respondents reported sleeping more than before the period of self-quarantine, though 10 percent had a harder time falling asleep and more than a quarter reported more frequent nightmares.

-Not surprisingly, more than half of study participants reported increases in stress levels, which were more closely linked to patterns like fitful sleep and bad dreams.
-Those most stressed-out also had more pandemic-specific dreams.
+Not surprisingly, more than half of the study participants reported increases in stress levels, which were more closely linked to patterns like fitful sleep and bad dreams.
+Those most stressed out also had more pandemic-specific dreams.
 The research could provide valuable insights for medical experts who are already assessing the toll the coronavirus is having on mental health.
 Sleep is a central factor in all mental health issues, according to Pesonen.